-- 6.1.
-All applicants are required to complete an online application form, or a hard copy of our application form, which can be requested from our office. - 6.2.
+6.1.
+All applicants are required to complete an online application form, or a hard copy of our application form, which can be requested from our office.

+- 6.2.
 Priority for any Housing Application will be assessed and if confirmed, will be awarded by granting of a Gold, Silver or Bronze Priority. - 6.3.
-Properties available for re-let will normally be advertised and notified to applicants directly via email addresses, in the local press, within our office and on our website.
+Properties available for re-let will normally be advertised and notified to applicants directly via email addresses, displayed in our office windows, on our website and social media.
 If a property is advertised and is subsequently deemed suitable for a management move, it can be withdrawn from offer.
 Properties which are let through Protocol Agreements will not be advertised for let. - 6.4.
 Applicants can apply for advertised properties and are eligible to apply for any number of available properties.
 Where multiple applications are made for properties advertised with the same closing date, applicants must indicate their choice in order of priority, e.g. first, second, third choice properties. - 6.5.
 Whilst applicants can make an application and apply for properties on the same day, applicants cannot change any priority limitations already in place in order to increase their priority for a property currently being advertised.
 Housing application details cannot be altered during the first week of the advertising cycle of a property. - 6.6.
-Selection criteria for offering of properties, is as follows:

-6.6.1.
-Best use - taking account of the house size and type
+When applicants bid for a property, their bid is ranked in relation to other bids received for the property.
+It is not always the case that an applicant bidding for another property at a later date will have a higher ranking than their first bid received.
+As an example, if a bid is ranked second for an advertised property and an applicant bids for another property the following week then it is not always the case that this second bid will be ranked first.
+Depending on the number and priority of other bids received, the applicants bid for the second property could be ranked lower than their bid for the first property. - 6.7 Selection criteria for offering of properties, is as follows: - 6.7.1 Best use taking account of the house size and type